Aqua Virgo: Lifting tools

 It is to be made of bronze.
 The lower part consists of two similar cylinders at a small distance apart, with outlet pipes.
 These pipes converge like the prongs of a fork, and meet in a vessel placed in the middle.
 In this vessel, valves are to be accurately fitted above the top openings of the pipes.
 And the valves by closing the mouths of the pipes retain what has been forced by air into the vessel.
 Above the vessel, a cover like an inverted funnel is fitted and attached, by a pin well wedged, so that the force of the incoming water may not cause the cover to rise.
 On the cover of the pip, which is called a trumpet, is jointed to it, and made vertical.
 The cylinders have, below the lower mouths of the pipes, valves inserted above the openings in their bases.
 Pistons are now inserted from above rounded on the lathe, and well oiled.
 Being thus enclosed in the cylinders, they are worked with piston rods and levers.
 The air and water in the cylinders, since the valves close the lower openings, the pistons drive onwards.
 By such inflation and the consequent pressure, they force the water through the orifices of the pipes into the vessel.
 The funnel receives water and forces it out by pneumatic pressure through a pipe.
 A reservoir is provided, and in this way water is supplied from below for fountains.

-Costs

-The aqueducts at first were financed mainly through wealth collected from war and the patronage of wealthy individuals.
-Taxes from conquered peoples also served to help finance the building by taxation, because the aqueducts were never meant to pay for themselves, but serve as a benefit to the people of Rome.
-In Republic times, the private use of aqueduct water was not common; only the overflow water was sold to individuals.
-In Imperial times, the construction of more aqueducts meant that more water was available to be sold for private use.

-Locating the source

-The source of the water was an empirical science in that when the source was obvious such as a spring, lake, or stream, the engineer had to determine the quality of the water.
-The engineer had to test the taste, clarity, and flow of the water as well as the physique and complexion of the local people who drank it.
-Soils and rock types were also used as indicators.
-Clay was regarded as a poor source, while red tufa was considered pure.